bennymi/ato-ui/README.md

 ```

 ## ✨ Features
-- ⚛️ Many components (... and many more to come)
+- 🦄 Headless + Styled components
+- 🎨 Themeable with an easy to use designers page
 - 🎯 Written in TypeScript
-- 🎪 Interactive documentation
+- 👍 Strict adherence to [WAI-ARIA guidelines](https://www.w3.org/WAI/ARIA/apg/) (built on top of accessible headless libraries)
+- 🛰️ Convenient shortcuts & tokens thanks to UnoCSS
-- 🛰️ Dynamic CSS classes thanks to UnoCSS
+- 😃 CSS icons thanks to iconify and UnoCSS
-- 🎨 Customizable components

 ## 👋 Community
 - Discord